 How can you prove it is asbestosis?

-It is important that you speak to a specialist lawyer who can help you understand the legal process and make an informed decision about making a claim.
-While nothing can reverse what has happened, instructing a solicitor who specialises in asbestos illnesses can make things considerably easier for everyone involved.
+A lawyer can help you understand the legal process and make an informed decision about making a claim.
+While nothing can reverse what has happened, instructing a solicitor in asbestos illnesses can make things considerably easier for everyone involved.

 Should I make a claim?